Case Conclusion Date: 10.20.1981

-Practice Area: Antitrust / Trade Law
+Practice Area: Antitrust & Trade Law

-Description: Part of trial team defending antitrust action arising out of the Bristol Bay, Alaska, salmon fishery.
+Description: Part of trial team defending antitrust price fixing action arising out of the Bristol Bay, Alaska, commercial salmon fishery.
 The plaintiffs were a class of fishermen who sold raw salmon to the defendants, a number of seafood processing companies.
 Each side alleged the other committed a number of antitrust violations in furtherance of a conspiracy to fix the prices at which the raw salmon were sold to the processors.
 If such price-fixing allegations were found to be true, it would be a per se violation of section 1 of the Sherman Act, 15 U.S.C. s 1.
 Analyzed pricing information and fish deliveries of fishermen, and prepared summaries for lead trial counsel.